oracle/docker-images/NoSQL/README.md

 ## Using Oracle NoSQL Command-Line from an external host

-Start up KVLite in a Docker container.
+Start up KVLite in a container.
 You must give it a name and provide a hostname (resolvable from the external host - an alias to the container host).
 You need to publish all internal ports.